StefanZander/lecture_notes/ewa/javascript/html/docs/objects.md

     - [x] Objects in JavaScript are dynamic; they can change at any point during code execution
     - [x] While OO-langueage lock-down objects based on class definitions; JS has no such restrictions
-    - [x] Sie verstehen wie sie Actions definieren und der Action Bar hinzufügen
+    - [x] Objects are central elements in JS

 !!! warning
     **Please note:** A large part of JavaScript programming is managing objects – this is why understanding how objects work is key to understanding JavaScript as a whole.

+## Preamble

+- Everything in JS is an object
+- or can be accessed as objects
+- even functions are objects

+Hence, a good understanding about objects is crucial for working with JS.

 ## Defining Objects

-Objects are created based on two basic ways:
+Objects can be created on two ways:

-1. ia an Object Constructor using a constructor function
+1. via an object **Constructor** using a constructor function
+2. via the object **literal notation**.

+The constructor function then serves as a reference type; the objects created via it are reference values (i.e., instances of a reference type).

-2. in a object literal notation
+The literal notation creates only reference values.

 ### Adding Properties to Objects